libimobiledevice/libusbmuxd/README.md

 This library is licensed under the [GNU Lesser General Public License v2.1](https://www.gnu.org/licenses/lgpl-2.1.en.html), also included in the repository in the `COPYING` file.

-This utilities `iproxy` and `inetcat` are licensed under the [GNU General Public License v2.0](https://www.gnu.org/licenses/gpl-2.0.en.html).
+The utilities `iproxy` and `inetcat` are licensed under the [GNU General Public License v2.0](https://www.gnu.org/licenses/gpl-2.0.en.html).

 ## Credits